Tetsuo Sōkatsu

-Tetsuo Sōkatsu (1870–1954) was a Japanese Rinzai-master.
-He was a dharma heir of Soyen Shaku.
+Tetsuo Sōkatsu (1870–1954) was a Japanese Rinzai Zen rōshi.
+He was a Dharma heir of Soyen Shaku.

 Biography

 Tetsuo Sokatsu received dharma transmission from Soyen Shaku at the age of 29.
-There-after he traveled throughout Japan, on "a pilgrimage of great Zen temples".
+Thereafter he traveled throughout Japan, on "a pilgrimage of great Zen temples".
 Sokatsu continued his travels outside Japan for two years, visiting Burma, Ceylon and India, where he lived with "barefoot sadhus".

 Soyen Shaku put him in charge of Ryōbō Kai, and gave him the hermitage-name "Ryobo-an".
 Sokatsu opened the hermitage for lay-practice, opening up the possibility of dharma transmission to lay practitioners.
 At the end of World War II Sokatsu closed Ryōbō Kai, but the lay practice was continued by his dharma heir Koun-an Roshi.

-In 1906 Sokatsu went to California with a group of fourteen students, including Gotō Zuigan and Sokei-an Shigetsu Sasaki.
-He stayed there for four years, Sokei-an Sasaki being the only one to stay in the USA.
+In 1906, Sokatsu went to California with a group of fourteen students, including Gotō Zuigan and Sokei-an Shigetsu Sasaki.
+He stayed there for four years, Sokei-an Sasaki being the only one to stay in the United States.